Three Big Announcements From BLUETTI at CES 2022

 LAS VEGAS, Jan.
-03, 2022 (GLOBE NEWSWIRE) -- BLUETTI highlighted its thinking-forward solar energy facility collections at CES 2022, including the world's first sodium-ion solar generator — NA300 and much-anticipated AC & EB series of power stations.
+3, 2022 /PRNewswire/ -- BLUETTI highlighted its thinking-forward solar energy facility collections at CES 2022, including the world's first sodium-ion solar generator -- NA300 and much-anticipated AC & EB series of power stations.
 Here's a dive into them:

 1. The Next Generation of Energy Storage: Sodium-ion Battery

 BLUETTI NA300 is gonna start the revolution of energy storage systems.
-Beginning with its 3,000W pure sine wave inverter and 3,000Wh capacity, it can juice up most electric appliances in the market.
-And it feels similar to the superstar BLUETTI EP500 Pro, supporting connection with another NA300 by a fusion box — Output voltage and power double to 240V and 6,000W — and App remote control.
+Begin with its 3,000W pure sine wave inverter and 3,000Wh capacity, it can juice up most electric appliances in the market.
+And it feels similar to the superstar BLUETTI EP500 Pro, supporting connection with another NA300 by a fusion box—Output voltage and power double to 240V and 6,000W—and App remote control.

 Back to the Na-ion, BLUETTI first-gen Na+ batteries are comparable with lithium-ion ones.
 They could charge to 80% SOC in 30 minutes at room temperature.
 Moreover, they will keep over 85% capacity retention and over 80% system integration efficiency in sub-zero temperature (-20°C).
 Finally the below demonstrates a throughout comparison between this sodium-ion battery and LiFePO4 battery.